 - the processing is necessary for archiving purposes in the public interest, scientific or historical research purposes or statistical purposes (paragraph (j)) (the ‘research‘ ground).
 Where personal data is processed upon this ground, your right to subject access and to make objections and rectifications in relation to the data are more limited where access to these rights would prevent or seriously impair the clinical study results.
 In this case, the results from the research would not be made available in any form which identifies you.

 The central purpose for the collection and further processing of your personal data, including special categories of data will be for use within our clinical research so that we (and our Sponsor if that is not hVIVO) can better understand the human biological response to viral infections in order to inform our drug research to treat these illnesses, something which is, in turn, of ultimate benefit to society as a whole and in the public interest.

-In accordance with the GDPR we carry out such processing with appropriate safeguards in place, in order to protect your privacy rights and demonstrate our compliance with the GDPR principles.
+In accordance with the UK GDPR we carry out such processing with appropriate safeguards in place, in order to protect your privacy rights and demonstrate our compliance with the UK GDPR principles.
 For further guidance on how we apply appropriate technical and organisational measures to safeguard your personal data and protect your privacy rights see ‘Keeping your information secure’ below.

 Who we share your personal information with

 We may share your personal data with any member of our Group, which means its subsidiaries, and its ultimate holding company and its subsidiaries, as defined in section 1159 of the UK Companies Act 2006 (our “Group“) and with the Sponsor of the clinical study (if that is not hVIVO) where there is a legal basis for doing so under data protection law and to meet stated legitimate business purposes.

 We will only share your personal data with other members of the Group or any partners with whom we work for marketing purposes where you have expressly consented to the disclosure of your personal data for these purposes and where you are aware of the identity of such third parties.